DigitalRuby/ExchangeSharp/README.md

 ```
 ---

+I do cryptocurrency consulting, please don't hesitate to contact me if you have a custom solution you would like me to implement (jjxtra@gmail.com).

 If this project has helped you in any way, donations are always appreciated.
-I maintain this code for free.
+I maintain this code for free and for the glory of the crypto revolution.

-Missing a key piece of functionality or private or public API for your favorite exchange?
-Tips and donations are a great motivator :)
-Donate via...
+Donation addresses...

 Bitcoin: 15i8jW7jHJLJjAsCD2zYVaqyf3it4kusLr